j-d-carmichael/quilk/README.md

 ---

 ### Still a work in progress
-I will be fiddling around with and perfecting this over the next week or so.
-I will set the version number to 1.0.0 once I deem this stable.
-Currently building this up for a bit of a fun puzzle while on holiday :)
+The version number will be moved to 1.0.0 once I deem this stable.

-### Last update
+### Last updates
+- Standardised the logging from the modules.
+- Created a new global entity, die.
+This if called during a release will run the error block of the release if it exists before process.exit(); so basically you now know wher stuff breaks on a server for example.
+- Extended the release runner, upon completion the runner will now run a separate block, eg call a webhook or send an email.
+- Just added the webhook module.
 - Just added the [email](#email-the-quilk-logs) module.
 This is a direct mapping to the popular node-mailer package.
 We found when using quilk that it would be nice when a build on the testing server failed or succeeded.. just configure some email details and plonk a use of the email module in a release post block and hey presto we all now know instantly when a build failed (it also captures all the console logs and includes these in the email too).
 See the [kitchen sink quilk.json](#example-kitchen-sink-quilkjson) for more.
 - The email module can be configured with hard-coded values or environment variables, see the kitchen sink json for examples
 - The release commands can now be 1 of 3 formats.
 A straight up exec, pass as a simple string.
 A spawn, each bit of output is dumped to the console as and when it is outputted, pass a numeric array with the first param being the program.
 Modules, just as before... see the kitchen sink release block for an exmaple of all 3.